ryanlintott/FrameUp/README.md

 - If the available space for this view grows for any reason other than screen rotation, this view will not grow to fill the space.
 If you know the value that causes this change, add an `.id(value)` modifier below this view to force the view to reinitialize.
 This will cause it to scroll to the top.
 - `FULayout` views like `HFlow`, `VMasonry`, etc will not work inside `SmartScrollView`

-## TabMenuView (iOS only)
+## TabMenuView
+*iOS only*
 Customizable tab menu bar view designed to mimic the style of the default tab menu bar on iPhone.
-Images or views and name provied are used to mask another provided view which is often a color.
+Images or views and name provided are used to mask another provided view which is often a color.

 Features:
 - Use any image or AnyView as a mask for the menu item.